WinsttonC/cross-encoder/README.md

 <img src="images/bert.png" alt="BERT" width="500"/>

 ## Conclusion
-The cross-encoder significantly improves document retrieval accuracy in the RAG system for Russian language queries.
+The cross-encoder does not significantly increase the accuracy of the retriever in the RAG system for queries in Russian on test data.
 While logistic regression and BERT classifiers showed improvements, the baseline cosine similarity method on `intfloat/multilingual-e5-large` embeddings remained highly effective.
 Future work may involve further fine-tuning of embedding models or domain-specific classifier training.

 ## Usage
 To replicate the experiments or train the models: